 It’s worth considering that without this 10% increase, and with further mortgage resource, we likely would be witnessing an even more substantial investment rate in the UK.

 At Tay, in the initial six weeks of lockdown, we secured new tenants in 71 properties.
 In the first half of May, despite the inability to view properties, we conducted 126 FaceTime viewings.
 The demand of rental properties has remained consistent this year.
 The shift to working from home has driven demand as people now need their property to act as both a home, and an office.
-Because of this, the outlook has remained strong for our Tay Invest clients.
+Because of this, the outlook on the Scottish property market has remained strong for our Tay Invest clients.

-If you’re taking a long-term view, which we would always advise when it comes to building a property portfolio, it doesn’t matter when you invest.
+If you’re taking a long-term view, which we would always advise, it doesn’t matter when you invest.
 If investments are put on hold until March 2021, there may be a slight dip in property value, however for an investment that spans over 10-20 years, this short-term dip is marginal.

 There’s always opportunity for speculation, but all the fundamentals such as shortage, supply and accessibility to funds are there.
-Scotland is also further behind the curve than other major cities in the UK, which make it a dependable place to invest – and that’s why we’re seeing continued high demand from investors from across the globe looking to expand their portfolio of Scottish properties.
+Scotland is further behind the curve than other major UK cities, which makes it a dependable place to invest.
+As a result, we’re seeing continued high demand from investors from across the globe looking to expand their portfolio.

 The property market is not as volatile or influenced by circumstance.
 That’s why taking bets based on short-term movements isn’t a strategy for long-term success.
 Through our Tay Invest service, we guide clients through every step of the journey so they’re maximising their investment in the long term.